awslabs/amazon-s3-data-replication-hub-plugin/README.md

 The following are the planned features of this plugin.

-- [x] Replicating Amazon S3 from AWS CN Partition to AWS Standard Partition.
+- [x] Amazon S3 object replication between AWS Standard partition and AWS CN partition
-- [x] Replicating Amazon S3 from AWS Standard Partition to AWS CN Partition.
+- [x] Replication from Alibaba Cloud OSS to Amazon S3
-- [X] Support Aliyun OSS, Qiniu Kodo, Tencent COS to Amazon S3, including both CN Partition and Standard Partition.
+- [x] Replication from Tencent COS to Amazon S3
-- [x] Replicating object metadata.
+- [x] Replication from Qiniu Kodo to Amazon S3
-- [ ] Versioning support.
+- [ ] Replication from Huawei Cloud OBS
-- [x] Large size file support.
-- [x] Progress tracking and monitoring.
+- [x] Support replication with Metadata
-- [x] Support provision in both CN Partition and Standard Partition.
+- [x] Support One-time replication
-- [x] Deployment via AWS CDK and Cloudformation
+- [x] Support Incremental replication

 ## Architect